DavisPL-Teaching/119/README.md

 - Understand advanced topics including programming over real-time and streaming data sources and using cloud platforms such as AWS, Azure, and Google Cloud.

+## Course Schedule

+See `schedule.md`.

 ## Course Outline

-Here is a rough course outline of what topics we will cover in more detail:
+Here is a rough course outline of what topics we will cover in more detail.
+Please note that all of the following are subject to change; see `schedule.md` and Piazza for more up-to-date information.

 1. Basics of big data processing
 - Sources of big data: databases, real-time data